An entrance of international standing - St John's Street

 Fifty miles inland

-Goole is contained within a meander of the mighty Ouse where it meets the Aire and Calder Navigation with the parallel Dutch River which was built by the Dutch engineer Vermuyden in the C17th to divert the Don and drain Hatfield Chase.
-The River Aire is to the north.
+Goole is contained within a meander of the mighty Ouse where it meets the Aire and Calder Navigation.
+The parallel Dutch River which was built by the Dutch engineer Vermuyden in the C17th to divert the Don and drain Hatfield Chase and the River Aire is to the north.
 Rivers and canals both isolate the town from its hinterland and connect it to the wider world.
 The canal and the docks made Goole and make it one of the most unusual and dramatic towns in England.

 The M62 Bridge

 Although unmistakeably part of Yorkshire its administrative identity is confused.
 A small, compact town with a population of only about 20,000 it was historically part of the West Riding.
-However in the 60s there were semi serious ideas of quasi Soviet hubris for a new city of a million people on the Humber to act as a counterweight to London.
+However in the 60s there were semi serious ideas of quasi-Soviet hubris for a new city of a million people on the Humber to act as a counterweight to London.
 Reflecting these ambitious dreams of esturial development Goole became part of the new Humberside County in 1974 – a forced marriage of the Tykes on the north bank with the Yellowbellies on the south.
 But with no cultural and little geographic or economic rationale it was doomed to failure.
 When dismembered as a populist move by the Major government Goole ended up in the East Riding of Yorkshire.
-This was once a hub of of the Yorkshire coalfied: West meeting South before transhipment and going out to sea.
-In any event Goole has a very strong identity of its own.
+Goole is where West meets South before transhipment East and out to sea.
+In any event it has a very strong identity of its own.